iml-it/appmonitor/docs/30_PHP-client/30_Monitor_an_application.md

 And now we go through it.

+# Create a php file #

+Go to the directory `[webroot]/appmonitor/`.

+Have a look to the example in index.sample.php.
+Duplicate it to write your own checks.

+- If you have a single application below webroot you can create a file **index.php**.
+- If you have multiple applications below webroot (eg. on a shared hosting) then create a unique file per application like **check_blog.php**

+The filename itself is not important for functionality.
+It is used for the server instance to add your application check there.

 # Include appmonitor client class #

-Have a look to the example in ./client/index.sample.php.
-Duplicate it to write your checks.

 The first step is to initialize the client.